CrowdHailer/gen_browser/README.md

 Should return error argument error.
 I'm not sure it even makes sense to have addresses have a binary format, given general choice they would not choose to be url safe

-`send` already returns a promise, awaiting on this could at least validate message was legit
+`send` already returns a promise, awaiting on this could at least validate message was legit.

+Do an example with Ecto as the form validation.

 ### Clear the server mailbox